transcom/mymove-docs/docs/api/guides/guide-to-creating-an-api.md

 - Health Router
   - health server

 The proxy will be covered further along.
 Please navigate to the function that creates the desired router you want to host your API on.
-Created a new router should only ever be done if you are standing up a new server.
+Creating a new router should only ever be done if you are standing up a new server.

 This example will utilize the Prime router.
 The Prime router is stood up under the `newPrimeRouter` func, and currently looks like this:
 ```